mkarun1122/dbmsdemo1/README.md

 3. Be acquainted with the basics of transaction processing and concurrencycontrol.
 4. Familiarity with database storage structures and access techniques

+UNIT - I

+Database System Applications: A Historical Perspective, File Systems versus a DBMS, the Data Model, Levels of Abstraction in a DBMS, Data Independence, Structure of a DBMS
+Introduction to Database Design: Database Design and ER Diagrams, Entities, Attributes, and Entity Sets, Relationships and Relationship Sets, Additional Features of the ER Model, Conceptual Design With the ER Model